Zhaoyu-Andrew/python/README.md

-This repository mainly record the use of python for data analyst and machine learning
+This repository mainly record the use of python for data analyze and machine learning